Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 Pensions & Investments Magazine in April 2013 published a list of the 10 pensions who were the biggest private equity investors, and the 10 biggest private equity firms.

-Banks including Goldman Sachs are reducing their committments to private equity funds to comply with the Volcker rule.
+Banks including Goldman Sachs are reducing their commitments to private equity funds to comply with the Volcker rule.
 GS, as of March 2013, still had 17 percent of its tier one capital committed to PE and hedge funds.
+JPMorgan is selling its One Equity private equity arm.

 KKR and partner Weld North are investing heavily in educational software for under-performing poor kids in schools that do not have enough teachers.